-Southwest Christian School has developed a strong dual credit program.
-Through these courses many SCS students graduate with college credit, some receiving upwards of 30 hours.
-Additionally SCS offers several AP courses as another means of achieving college credit.
+Southwest Christian School has developed a strong Dual Credit program through partnerships with Colorado Christian University, LeTourneau University, and other schools.
+Through these courses, many SCS students graduate with college credit, some receiving upwards of 30 hours.
+Additionally, SCS offers several AP courses as another means of achieving college credit.
 Determining which option is best for an individual student can be challenging.
 Below is a list of considerations and benefits to each option:

 How is the grade determined?

 A Dual Credit grade is based on a full semester of classwork.
 The same grade is posted on the SCS and college or university transcripts.
 Students receive honors credit at SCS for the course.

 AP credit is solely based on the score earned on the AP exam administered in May.
 Scores range from 1-5 with a 3 or higher needed to receive credit (in most cases).
 Students receive honors credit at SCS for the course.